Staszek15/Sugar-Alarm-android-app/README.md

 ## How to download the app?
-Navigate to releases.
+Navigate to releases on the right side.
 Choose the latest one and download the .apk file.